Eduardo-Cordeiro/Economics_UrbanBeauty/README.md

 An attempt to measure **Urban Beauty** using a **Gravitational Index**.

 The idea is to assign *weights* to each neighborhood in a city based on the amount of beauty it possesses.
-A proxy for beauty is determined by the quantity of historical, cultural, and recreational attractions near the center of each neighborhood.
+A proxy for beauty is determined by the quantity of historical, cultural, and recreational attractions (scenic sites) near the center of each neighborhood.

 It is expected that neighborhoods with a higher *weight* will have higher average housing prices and higher average wages.